-"User TSconfig" and "page TSconfig" are very flexible concepts for adding fine-grained configuration to the backend of TYPO3 CMS.
+"User TSconfig" and "page TSconfig" are very flexible concepts for adding fine-grained configuration to the backend of TYPO3.
 It is a text- based configuration system where you assign values to keyword strings, using the TypoScript syntax.
 The TSconfig Reference describes in detail how this works and what can be done with it.

 User TSconfig can be set for each backend user and group.
 Configuration set for backend groups is inherited by the user who is a member of those groups.
 The available options typically cover user settings like those found in the User Settings, configuration of the "Admin Panel" (frontend), various backend tweaks (lock user to IP, show shortcut frame, may user clear all cache?, etc.) and backend module configuration (overriding any configuration set for backend modules in Page TSconfig).